 United States statistics

-The Lupus Foundation of American estimates prevalence to be up to 1.5 million cases, which likely reflects inclusion of milder forms of this disease.
-According to a 2008 report from the National Arthritis Data Working Group, approximately 250,000 Americans have definite SLE.
+The Lupus Foundation of America estimates prevalence to be at least 1.5 million cases, which likely reflects inclusion of milder forms of the disease.
+A 2008 report from the National Arthritis Data Working Group estimated a prevalence of 161,000 cases of definite SLE and 322,000 cases of definite or probable SLE.

 Worldwide, the prevalence of SLE varies.
 The highest rates of prevalence have been reported in Italy, Spain, Martinique, and the United Kingdom Afro-Caribbean population.
 Although the prevalence of SLE is high in black persons in the United Kingdom, the disease is rarely reported in blacks in Africa, suggesting that there may be an environmental trigger, as well as a genetic basis, for disease in the UK population.